-1 In the Automation home screen, click Add New Automation, then click When a keypad button is tapped...
+1 In the Automation home screen, click When a keypad button is pressed...

-A list of keypads opens.
+A list of keypads or light switches opens.

-2 Click the keypad you want to use.
+2 Click the keypad or switch you want to use.
 A list of available buttons opens.

-Note: The available buttons will depend on the keypad's button layout.
+Note: The available buttons will depend on the keypad's custom button layout.